JoseCanova/JoseCanova/README.md

 Its good ..if does not have any service
 Better we can fit bellow.

+I was thinking about that.
+I used a list to.
+Verify if a vertex was visited.
+Because it is 2 different computing.
+The first computing doesnt know nothing about
+The criteria used in the stop condition and vice versa.
+Which means the path can be a fuzzy.
+Zigzag
+While the stop condition can be anything too.

 mapping 1200 tables and counting.

 Its important also to be used the best yech